miyamura-web/JP_Macro_Dynamics/README.md

 │   ├── 2.
 Philips Curve.ipynb
 │   ├── 3.
 Consumption Function.ipynb
 │   ├── 4.
 Japan's GDP Forecasting.ipynb
-├── Report_Writing_trial.pdf   [ A detailed report on the project ]
+├── Report on Project Japan.pdf   [ A detailed report on the project ]
-├── Summary.pdf                [ A short summary of the full project ]
+├── 1.
+Summary.pdf                [ A short summary of the full project ]
 └── README.md
 ```